jaeho-lee/page/content/withme.md

 ---

-Here are some details about what our research group is going to be like.
+Here are some details about what our research group---which I call EffL---is like (at least I hope so).

 # RESEARCH TOPICS

+You are expected to have your own research agenda

+Rule#1: You should have your own research agenda.
+Rule#2: If it is about efficient ML, I may be a better discussion partner.

 Let me make it clear: You are expected to have your own research agenda.
 You should lead your own project on _"any ML-related topic"_ that interests you the most.
 I have broad interests, and I will spend enough time to make myself a worthy discussion partner.

 I have my own short-term goals as well.
 To list some of them: